Notice regarding the quality of machine translation

 - hold a business card.

-To go further Article 2 of the aforementioned Act of 31 December 1949.
+For further information: Article 2 of the aforementioned Act of 31 December 1949.

 Good to know